 It’s a spectacle

 Yes, sometimes it does feel like a bucket of water is being poured from the sky but that can be the best bit.
 People love to talk about the weather – when was the last time you went a day without someone mentioning how hot or cold the weather was?
 Sometimes the only thing to do is embrace the rain and take a moment to reflect on the remarkable volume of water falling from the clouds.
 It’s so unforgettable it’ll make it into the repertoire of stories to bore your future grandchildren with about the time you visited the tropics and saw rain heavier than they could ever imagine.

-Ask any local what the Green Season sounds like and they will tell you, rain on a tin roof and croaking frogs (rain stimulates frogs to breed).
+Ask any local what the summer sounds like and they will tell you, rain on a tin roof and croaking frogs (rain stimulates frogs to breed).
 If you’re a keen wildlife hunter, it’s your time of year to spot many of the local inhabitants that usually like to stay hidden.
 Areas such as the Mutton Hole Wetlands in Normanton flourish with birdlife as food becomes plentiful and birds begin or end their migrations.

 Because of an abundance of food, wildlife is especially active over summer including Cassowary dads roam extensively with chicks through this period, taking advantage of the fruit.

 Each year at the end of spring and start of summer, the corals and creatures of the Great Barrier Reef simultaneously release their sperm and eggs in a mass coral spawning event.
 Don’t let that deter you, it’s absolutely spectacular for diving and snorkelling and your childhood dreams of experiencing what it’s like to be in a snow globe will be fulfilled.
 November to February is also turtle nesting and hatching season so if you’re lucky you can witness the circle of life of turtles.